-Perhaps next month, those 34,000 plus individuals wrongfully accused of unemployment fraud in Michigan from October 2013 to September 2015 will finally hear that they will receive some well-deserved remuneration for the harsh treatment meted out by Michigan Integrated Data Automated System (MiDAS).
-Michigan legislators have promised to seek at least $20 million in compensation for those falsely accused.
+Perhaps next month, those 34,000-plus individuals wrongfully accused of unemployment fraud in Michigan from October 2013 to September 2015 will finally hear that they will receive some well-deserved remuneration for the harsh treatment meted out by Michigan Integrated Data Automated System (MiDAS).
+Michigan legislators have promised to seek at least US $30 million in compensation for those falsely accused.

-This time, it was the Michigan Unemployment Insurance Agency (UIA) which wanted to replace a 25-year-old mainframe system.
-The objectives of the new system were three-fold and reasonable.
-First, ensure that unemployment checks were only going to people who deserved them.
+This time, it was the Michigan Unemployment Insurance Agency (UIA) which wanted to replace a 30-year-old mainframe system running COBOL.
+The objectives of the new system were threefold and reasonable.
+First, ensure that unemployment checks were going only to people who deserved them.
 Second, increase UIA’s efficiency and responsiveness to unemployment claims.
 And third, through those efficiency gains, reduce UIA’s operational costs by eliminating more than 400 workers, or about one-third of the agency’s staff.
-After spending $47 million and two years on the effort, the UIA launched MiDAS, and soon proclaimed it a huge success [pdf], coming in under budget and on-time, and discovering previously missed fraudulent unemployment filings.
+After spending $44,400,558 and 26 months on the effort, the UIA launched MiDAS, and soon proclaimed it a huge success [PDF], coming in under budget and on time, and discovering previously missed fraudulent unemployment filings.

 Finding Fake Fraud